 This hassle-free toor dal is warming and nourishing, and only requires a handful of ingredients that you probably already have in your kitchen!
 Add more water if you prefer the dal like a soup, or leave it as-is for a thicker version.
 Serve with a spoonful of ghee on top and enjoy!

 This split mung dal recipe is super simple and easy to make.
 When made in a pressure cooker it takes about twenty minutes, tops (and that includes the prep!).
 When cooking in a pot, it takes about 30–40 minutes.

 Generally balancing for all doshas, this simple red lentil recipe is good to keep on hand for a quick and easy Ayurvedic meal.

 An alternative to the classic kitchari, this recipe combines creamy urad dal with basmati rice and agni strengthening spices.
+These additions make it an ideal kitchari recipe for vata constitutions and imbalances, or for those who need some extra digestive support.
 Keep this vata balancing kitchari on hand during times of cleansing, or when you’re looking for a simple and delicious Ayurvedic meal.

 Sprouting mung beans is easier than you think!
 All you need is a bowl, water, and the beans.
 Add these crispy sprouts to a salad, wrap, or as a fresh topping on a bowl of soup.

 The complex spices of garam masala are balanced with creamy coconut milk in this flavorful urad dal recipe.
 Rich and aromatic, this dish is best served with a side of steamed vegetables or a simple grain.